-In other words, we want to take burden of building a writing team off your plate.
-That’s why we scrapped the open assignment feature and replaced with with staff picks.
+In other words, we want to take the burden of building a writing team off your plate.
+That’s why we scrapped the open assignment feature and replaced it with staff picks.

 Here’s how it works:

-- Create a Staff Pick assignment and add as much details as you can
+- Create a Staff Pick assignment and add as many details as you can

 - This triggers a notification to our customer success team